ckyiricky/216-scalable-heavy-hitters/README.md

 CMake >= 3.0

 # Instructions
-In the main directory:
+In the main directory:<br/>
-cmake .
+cmake .<br/>
-make
+make<br/>
-./heavy_hitters ./data/{Input File Dataset}.csv ./report {threshold}
+./heavy_hitters ./data/{Input File Dataset}.csv ./report {threshold}<br/>
-For example, using the large Oscars with a threshold of 0.8:
+For example, using the large Oscars with a threshold of 0.8:<br/>
-    ./heavy_hitters ./data/oscar_large.csv ./report 0.8
+    ./heavy_hitters ./data/oscar_large.csv ./report 0.8<br/>

-Currently, we hard-coded which column in the CSV to filter on.
-By default, it will filter on the first column.
+Currently, we do have to pass a parameter in the code to indicate which columns in the CSV to filter on (which can be found in the heavy_hitter.cpp).<br/>
+By default, it will filter on the first column, one change the {0} to any combinations needed to be the UID.